mikadosoftware/devmanual/docs/conceptchapters/sm_firms_coase_democracy.rst

 - modelling of organisation will be means to management of org

+- you need software skills not easier tools
+- you need application performance monitoring for business processes - internal and external (internal friction or monitoring our marketing response)

+why software - because it is infinitely easier to get a programmer to analyse data from five areas and knock up a report than it is to wor it's a tool flexible enough for a non programmer

+it's like can you write a tool to let annilliterate write a book?

+and so it becomes easier to hire coders and teach them to make good business decisions than hire business deciders and teach them to code

+the last generation is at the top now

+### xxx potential blog post
 Why companies are not really command and control
 ------------------------------------------------